By Vladimir Soldatkin

 Continue Reading Below

-The ruling, by an arbitration tribunal in Stockholm on Thursday, handed a major victory to BP's billionaire partners in its Russian venture, TNK-BP.
+The ruling, by an arbitration tribunal in Stockholm on Thursday, handed a major victory to BP's billionaire partners in its Russian venture, TNK-BP. <TNBP.MM> They argued that the deal between BP and state-controlled Rosneft violated their right of refusal on deals in Russia enshrined in TNK-BP's shareholder agreement.

 The decision is a blow for the Russian government, which has struck a string of deals this year with global energy majors to tap new oil and gas regions to sustain long-term output growth, and for BP, which is still reeling from the Gulf of Mexico oil spill.